JocysCom/UMQF/MORA/analysis/enders-game/entities/ender-wiggin-actions.md

 UMQ_final(a,e) = -0.000396

 ### 2 Launch Group - relief/entertainment

+Context: The messages provided comic relief and broke the tension, allowing the other Launchies to laugh at Bernard and reducing his power over them.

 - ΔOS = +0.01 (Relief from tension, breaking bully's hold)
 - VSA = 0.33